pryrt/nppStuff/CommunityForum/FAQ/FindAll-and-MissingPanels.md

 4. Save `config.xml` without that section, and exit the other editor.
 5. Run one instance of Notepad++
 6. When you do a **Find All** or **Find in Files** or similar, the Search Results panel should re-appear at its default size and location
-7. Report the following details in the [Ctrl+Shift+F not working...](/topic/26164) topic, letting us know you followed steps1-6 in the FAQ:
+7. Report the following details in the [v8.7 Search Results Missing](/topic/26164) topic, letting us know you followed steps1-6 in the FAQ:
    - how many monitors are you using?
    - are any of the monitors "high DPI" monitors (usually for resolutions that are bigger than 1920x1080)
    - does the Search Results panel disappear on your next run after following steps 1-6 and then exiting Notepad++ and re-running?